Cinema Soviet 1920s

 2)The most important Constructivist theatrical director was Vsevolod Meyerhold,

-3)an established figure who offered his services to the Bolshevik government immediately
+3)an established figure who offered his services to the Bolshevik government

 after the revolution.